Our Dragon Boat Program is made up of 10 Dragon Boat teams.

 TideRunners 6:00-7:00 pm 6:00 -7:00 pm 8:30-9:30 am

 Premier, Mixed Program

-Established over 20 years ago, Burn (formerly team Fury) is Wasabi’s premier mixed team.
+Established over 20 years ago, Burn is Wasabi’s premier mixed team.

 Wasabi Burn is made up of a vast array of athletes.
 We all are bonded by our ferocity for competition and camaraderie.
 The team’s dedication to the sport is shown through our strong performance in local, national and international competitions.

 Team Burn athletes have competed at the highest levels, paddling at Club Crew World Championships and Team USA international competitions.
-We have our sights set on racing in Thailand 2019 and France 2020.
+We have our sights set on racing in Hong Kong 2021 and Sarasota 2022.